deepanshs/mrsimulator/docs/troubleshooting/formatting.rst

 ``IndentationError: unindent does not match any outer indentation level`` means the code didn't return to a previous indentation level.

-``IndentationError`` means Python encountered unexpected whitespace.
+``IndentationError: unexpected indent`` means Python encountered unexpected whitespace.

 Code blocks in Python rely on indentation levels (1 level = 4 spaces) so whitespace can't be placed randomly. code blocks are preceded by a ``:`` and all code in one